FAR-Lab/Interactive-Lab-Hub/README.md

 Present your idea to the other people in your breakout room.
 You can just get feedback from one another or you can work together on the other parts of the lab.
 **Summarize feedback you got here.**

+--

 I asked three other students what they thought about my story board and since both students were able to understand the progression of the story clearly and understand the situation, I thought that it was a fairly successful display of the scene.
 I received feedback that in scene three, the ID card should be labeled as “21+” rather than “+21” to avoid confusion that the person who is entering into the club is above 21 years old since the “+” looks too much like a “t”.
-I also received feedback that my ID scanner looked like a ruler and not necessarily a device that was supposed to scant the ID card.
+I also received feedback that my ID scanner looked like a ruler and not necessarily a device that was supposed to scan the ID card.

+--

 ## Part B. Act out the Interaction